arikkert/ansible-role_nrpe_check_docker/README.md

 ----------------

 the var containers is optional and can be defined as host_var.
-Note that the role is only useful as this var is defined.
+Note that the role is only useful if this var is defined.
 Else there will be nothing to check.

     - hosts: docker01